-Process
+Fieldwork Placement Process

 The MSOT Academic Fieldwork Coordinator may meet with students individually and also, as a cohort on a routine basis beginning in the first semester of the program.
-Fieldwork placements are assigned using a lottery format.
-Students are professionally mentored to match students with the demands of the placement.
+Fieldwork placements are assigned using a modified matching format utilizing student input.
+Students are professionally mentored by the Academic Fieldwork Coordinator in order to match students with the demands of the placement and meet student priorities.
+Fieldwork placements are based on the availability of occupational therapy practice sites and qualified fieldwork educators.